cornish337/PromptHelix/README.md

 The output will show the progress of the tests and a summary of the results.

+### Metrics and Experiment Tracking

+PromptHelix exposes Prometheus metrics at the `/metrics` route which report generation number, best fitness and other GA stats.
+Configure a Prometheus server to scrape this endpoint.

+If the optional `WANDB_API_KEY` is set, these metrics are logged to Weights & Biases.
+Setting `MLFLOW_TRACKING_URI` enables logging to an MLflow server.
+Both integrations activate only when the environment variables are provided.

 To execute interactive tests, use the `--interactive` flag.
 Tests will be discovered under `prompthelix/tests/interactive`: